 Since dreaming this up, I've always interpreted the moon (this dream only) to be a metaphor for failure, or at very least it represented something similar to a goal that was never achieved.

-On the brighter side, the painting itself is no disappointment.
+brighter side, the painting itself is no disappointment.
 Finally, after seven or eight years, I can cross this off my list of things I've been meaning to paint.